The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Selecting an object

 Once you have chosen an object, the search panel will show some information about it.
-For mobile, this information is minimized by default, and you can click the up arrow to expand it.
+For mobile (vertical view), this information is minimized by default, and you can click the up arrow to expand it.
 If applicable, it will give the set and rise time, along with the best time to view the object.
 If the object does not rise, or if it remains invisible from the selected location for other reasons, Not visible is shown instead.
 This can happen for several reasons, such as:

 • Polar day: The Sun does not set in the selected location on the selected date (Midnight Sun).